 Temperature Conversion Chart

-Compact auto defrost all-refrigerator with a digital thermostat, internal fan, temperature alarm, hospital grade co...
+Compact auto defrost medical/scientific all-refrigerator with digital thermostat, NIST calibrated thermometer/alarm, ...

 32.5" H x 19.25" W x 22.25" D

 (83cm H x 49cm W x 57cm D)

 ADA compliant 20" wide all-refrigerator for built-in use, with internal fan, lock, temperature alarm, and hospital gr...